-Will Building Better Relationships Make My Life Better?
+Building Better Relationships Will Make Your Life Better

 I’ve written about this before, and it is so important that it is worth repeating, again and again.
 Our primary relationship is always going to be with ourselves.
 The reality is that we cannot escape from our thoughts, emotions, and bodies.
 And if we don’t like any aspects of ourselves, then we have a problem!

 Every cell in our body is intelligent and responds to our feelings.
 When we are in love, we feel light, powerful, at ease, and vibrant.
 Our cellular structure heals and builds health and well-being when we are feeling good.
 And the opposite is also true.

 When we look in the mirror and don’t like what we see, our cells respond to the negativity we are feeling.
 They will become less active and unable to perform optimally, and so our bodies will become ‘ill-at-ease,’ or dis-eased.
 Our physical and emotional states will accurately mirror the way we think about ourselves.

 The relationships we attract to us (through The Law of Attraction) will ensure that other people will treat us with the same respect/love that we give to ourselves.
 Because other people subconsciously pick up on how we feel about ourselves.
 In other words, WE GET THE RELATIONSHIPS THAT WE DESERVE, and unfortunately, this is often not what we want.

 Therefore, it is important to work on our relationship with ourselves so that we can attract better relationships into our lives.
 For more on this, check out my other posts:

 How Can I Improve My Relationships?
 (And Why It’s More Important To Work On Ourselves First!)